 Mechanism of Action

-2. Non-fibrin specific agents= do not need fibrin presence for conversion; that's why they can do this systematically. e.g., streptokinase
+- Non-fibrin-specific agents: These do not need fibrin presence for conversion, which is why they can do this systemically. e.g., streptokinase

 Streptokinase is the first historical thrombolytic agent extracted from certain streptococcal strains.
 Researchers found another potential fibrinolytic agent in human urine named urokinase.
 In contrast to streptokinase, urokinase lacks antigenicity and directly converts plasminogen to plasmin.
-These two substances catalyze the formation plasmin from plasminogen and are affected slightly by the local fibrin clot, thus have a higher systemic effect.
-Streptokinase and urokinase are not used widely in the United States but used elsewhere because of its lower cost.
+These two substances catalyze plasmin formation from plasminogen and are affected slightly by the local fibrin clot, thus having a higher systemic effect.
+Streptokinase and urokinase are not used widely in the United States but are used elsewhere because of their lower cost.

 Acute Ischemic Stroke

-Fibrinolytic therapy in acute ischemic stroke is used to break up blood clots prevenitng blood flow to the brain with a hope to restore blood flow to the areas of the brain that are not yet infarcted.
+Fibrinolytic therapy in acute ischemic stroke is used to break up blood clots preventing blood flow to the brain with the hope of restoring blood flow to the areas of the brain that have not yet suffered infarct.
 Intravenous alteplase (tPA) is the mainstay of thrombolysis in acute ischemic stroke that improves functional outcome significantly when administered within 4.5 hours of stroke onset.
 All patients with acute ischemic stroke who present within a 4.5-hour window from their last known well time and without any absolute contraindication should receive treatment with intravenous alteplase (tPA).
 Mechanical thrombectomy is beneficial when an acute ischemic stroke results from a proximal intracranial arterial occlusion.

 Acute Myocardial Infarction

-Fibrinolytic therapy remains vital as a treatment for ST-elevation myocardial infarctions in many places where acute percutaneous coronary intervention cant be an offer and as the transport length to hospitals with this facility.
+Fibrinolytic therapy remains vital as a treatment for ST-elevation myocardial infarctions in many places where acute percutaneous coronary intervention is not an option and during transport to hospitals with this facility.
 Fibrinolytic therapy is a proven therapy in the treatment of AMI.
 It is widely available and can be administered by qualified health care professionals even in the prehospital setting.
-The more time taken to deliver the therapy after AMI lesser is its efficacy.
-A useful way of quantifying the time window is the "door to needle time," which should be kept under 30 minutes to get the maximum results.
+The greater the time necessary to deliver the therapy after the AMI lessens its efficacy.
+A useful means to quantify the time window is the "door to needle time," which should be kept under 30 minutes to get the maximum results.

 Acute Limb Ischemia

 Primary fibrinolysis is the treatment of choice for non–life-threatening limb ischemia from in-situ thrombosis of fewer than 14 days of duration.
-Local fibrinolysis usually takes 6 to 72 hours to achieve clot lysis, thus not suitable for patients with limb-threatening ischemia.
+Local fibrinolysis usually takes 6 to 72 hours to achieve clot lysis; therefore, it is not suitable for patients with limb-threatening ischemia.
 Pulmonary Embolism (PE)

-Following thrombolytic agents are approved by the FDA for use in acute PE, alteplase, urokinase, and streptokinase.
+The FDA approved the following thrombolytic agents for use in acute PE: alteplase, urokinase, and streptokinase.
 Tenecteplase is currently under study but not yet recommended.
 Clinicians should avoid simultaneous administration of unfractionated heparin (UFH) in acute massive PE, and it should only be started for prophylaxis of recurrent thrombosis following fibrinolytic therapy has been given and when the activated partial thromboplastin time (aPTT) has come down to a value lower than two times the normal value.

 Deep Vein Thrombosis

-Combination therapy with different fibrinolytic agents and glycoprotein inhibitors is not generally a recommendation due to the increased risk of bleeding and lack of any mortality benefit.
+Combination therapy with different fibrinolytic agents and glycoprotein inhibitors is not generally recommended due to the increased risk of bleeding and lack of any mortality benefit.

 Adverse effects of any fibrinolytic agents are almost similar, which include, but are not limited to, bleeding, hypotension, allergic reactions, angioedema, and reperfusion arrhythmias (when used in acute MI).
-Among all of the fibrinolytic agents, streptokinase is the most antigenic, thus most frequently complicated by allergic reaction and hypotension.
+Among all fibrinolytic agents, streptokinase is the most antigenic; thus, it is most frequently complicated by allergic reactions and hypotension.